 Thermal expansion describes how the volume of the fluid changes with temperature.
 Thermal expansion of the fluid used must be considered since the increase in fluid volume as the bath temperature changes may cause overflow.
 Excessive thermal expansion may also be undesirable in applications where constant liquid level is important.
-Many fluids including oils have significant thermal expansion.
+Oils typically have significant thermal expansion.